 So, within the human species this “sin instinct” resides at the deepest subconscious level.
 It is an ever present inner voice which constantly demands to take the self-determined course.

-Sometimes, this inner sin voice expresses itself as an ugly and openly antagonistic opposition to the divine influence and purpose, as in the case of an intentionally nefarious person.
-When the sin value expresses itself toward God in this, “Just stay out of my way, because I intend to do strictly as I please!” kind of way, it is easily recognized for what it is.
+Sometimes, this inner sin voice expresses itself as an ugly and openly antagonistic opposition to the divine influence and purpose, as in the case of a very intentionally nefarious person.
+When the sin value expresses itself toward God in this sort of way, “Just stay out of my way, because I intend to do strictly as I please!” it is easily recognized for what it is.

 However, most of the time, the sin instinct does not express itself in this obviously ugly way, at all.
 Instead, it is far more frequent that the sin value simply expresses itself as a quiet, but resolute and pervasive, personal independence.
 Mostly, it reveals itself as simply an unobtrusive, but self-contained decision making process.